 Anna is a Colorado native and grew up nearby in Littleton, CO.
 She attended college at Colorado State University, and received her degree in veterinary medicine from Oregon State University.
 She was happy to return to Colorado after vet school, and completed a one year rotating internship in small animal emergency and specialty medicine at Alameda East Veterinary Hospital.
 She then worked for a few years in the Denver area as an emergency veterinarian, as well as with a non-profit general practice clinic before joining the team at Caring Hands in 2014.

 In her free time Anna enjoys traveling and spending time outdoors, running, hiking, camping, and playing tennis.
-Her animal family members include terriers Baxter and Bernie.
+Her animal family members include terriers Bernie, Otis and Wesley.

 Whitney Evans, DVM

 Dr. Evans considers herself lucky to have grown up in beautiful Jackson Hole, Wyoming.
 She left in order to pursue her Bachelor of Science degree in Animal Sciences from Washington State University (Go Cougs!), and then followed her childhood dream of attending Colorado State University for veterinary school.
 Dr. Evans’ career interests include: urgent/emergency cases, preventive care, and feline medicine.